ghislainv/docker-forestatrisk-tropics/README.md

 # docker-forestatrisk-tropics

-Docker container to run the `forestatrisk` Python package.
+Docker container to run the `forestatrisk` Python package on the MBB cluster.

 The docker comes preinstalled with Debian Buster, Python3, GDAL, RClone, and dependencies to run the `forestatrisk` Python package.